-One of the things you can never truly know about yourself is how you’re going to react to extreme circumstances – until you’re faced with them.
+One of the things you can never truly know about yourself is how you’re going to react to life’s extreme struggles, trials and difficult circumstances – until you’re faced with them.
 You know the adage: “Fight, flight or freeze”?
 I’m going to add one more to that: FAITH.
 We all face the pain and troubles of life, but we don’t all face them the same way.
-Some rage.
+Some rage and scream.
 Some cower.
 Some tremble.
 Some hide.
 Some fight.
 Some flee.
+Some freeze in fear.
 For most people, our reaction to anxiety, fear, shock, stress, trauma and difficulties depends on what is going on inside and outside of us – and how high the stakes are.
-For example, you would react very differently to someone carjacking you and taking off with your kids inside the car than you would to being fired from your job.

 You “set your love” upon the Lord in worship – and His Word promises that He will honor that.
 Worship is how you stay connected to the Spirit of the Lord.
-His Spirit will give you everything you need – even words about what the future holds, if the Lord needs you to know that (John 16:13).
-Your job is to stay connected to Him and fight for that connection every day, every moment, if need be.
-Don’t let anything break it.
+His Spirit will give you everything you need – even words about what the future holds, if the Holy Spirit needs you to know that (John 16:13).
+Your job is to stay connected to Him and fight for that connection every day, every moment, if need be- and don’t let anything break it.
 Not lies from the enemy about your worthiness, not being too busy, not self-consciousness, not grievances against yourself or another person – nothing.
-Get into to worship now, before the battle begins.
+Get into the presence of God through worship now, before the battle begins.
 Worship is the winning strategy!!
 Fight.
 Flight.
 Freeze.
 Faith.
 Train yourself to win!
-Today, take a few minutes to read Psalm 91 and reflect on the power and the promises of God to save you amid the battle! <3

 Start Building Your Strength Right Now and Push Back Against the Enemy!

 - “Winning the War Against Your Mortal Enemy, Satan”